xieyizheng/DeepShapeMatchingKit/README.md

 ## Datasets

 To download and set up the datasets:
-1. Run the following script [download_datasets.sh](download_datasets.sh) to automatically download and place the [CP2P24](https://huggingface.co/datasets/xieyizheng/CP2P24) and [PARTIALSMAL](https://github.com/vikiehm/gc-ppsm)  datasets (also included the datasets used by [ULRSSM](https://github.com/dongliangcao/Unsupervised-Learning-of-Robust-Spectral-Shape-Matching/)):
+1. Run the following script [download_datasets.sh](download_datasets.sh) from the root directory to automatically download and place the datasets:
    ```bash
    bash download_datasets.sh
    ```